 Well, that is ultimately the multi-billion dollar question, and one that troubles many more cities across the world, not just Jackson.

 The growth and decline of cities is a very complex subject, which includes a mix of economy, jobs, location, demography, resources, security, livability, infrastructure provision, water resources, services, affordability, and connectedness.
-It is an extremely complex and there is plenty that could be added to that list.
+It is extremely complex and there is plenty that could be added to that list.

 Despite the promises of politicians the world over, it is not at all easy to remedy when decline sets in, and usually, there are no easy fixes.